-- a transferee is not intending, or both (a) transferees are not intending, to use the property as a principal place residence; or - (b) a transferee has not, or both transferees have not, used the property as a principal place of residence -
+- (a) a transferee is not intending, or both transferees are not intending, to use the property as a principal place of residence; or - (b) a transferee has not, or both transferees have not, used the property as a principal place of residence -

-- If the Commissioner becomes aware that a (4) transferee, for a dutiable transaction referred to in subsection (1), has not used the property acquired under the dutiable transaction as a principal place of residence within the 6-month period after the dutiable transaction, Commissioner must reassess the duty payable on the dutiable transaction under this Part as if, at the time the dutiable transaction occurred, this section did not apply to the dutiable transaction. - Despite subsection (4), a transferee for a dutiable (5) transaction be reassessed to under subsection may apply to the Commissioner, in writing, for the duty on the dutiable transaction not to be so reassessed. - (6) After considering application under an subsection (5), the Commissioner may decide that there are reasonable grounds not to reassess duty on a dutiable transaction in accordance with subsection (4).
+- (4) If the Commissioner becomes aware that a transferee, for a dutiable transaction referred to in subsection (1), has not used the property acquired under the dutiable transaction as a principal place of residence within the 6-month period after the dutiable transaction, the Commissioner must reassess the duty payable on the dutiable transaction under this Part as if, at the time the dutiable transaction occurred, this section did not apply to the dutiable transaction. - (5) Despite subsection (4), a transferee for a dutiable transaction to be reassessed under that subsection may apply to the Commissioner, in writing, for the duty on the dutiable transaction not to be so reassessed. - (6) After considering an application under subsection (5), the Commissioner may decide that there are reasonable grounds not to reassess duty on a dutiable transaction in accordance with subsection (4).